Jack-Q/blog/source/_posts/2017-02-25-javaee-training-note-day-06.md

 tags:
 ---

-Today's topic is configuration management which is mainly the source code management and versoin control.
+Today's topic is configuration management which is mainly the source code management and version control.
 One of the famous solution for source code management is the `Subversion` (abbr. svn), a centralized version control system.
 It is common in enterprise development with an always-on central configuration management server as an authority (the `trunk`).
 Another popular solution is